 - 1. Open the Device Manager and browse to the library that you want to configure. - 2.
-Right-click the library and select Library Properties from the pop-up menu.
+Right-click the library and select Library Properties from the pop-up menu. - The Library Properties dialog opens. - The cleaning options display.

-The Library Properties dialog opens. - 3.
-Select the Cleaning tab.
+3. Select the Cleaning tab.